techyugadi/hsqldb_docker/README.md

 You can also create a database with your chosen super-user and password.
 The way to do this is to pass the database parameters as a server.properties file to HSQLDB (please see HSQLDB documentation).
 To run your docker in this fashion, you can use a command like:

-cd test; docker run -it -p 9001:9001 -v /home/user/dbtest/server.properties:/server.properties techyugadi/hsqldb --props /server.properties
+docker run -it -p 9001:9001 -v /home/user/dbtest/server.properties:/server.properties techyugadi/hsqldb --props /server.properties

 Here you are bind-mounting the server.properties file onto /server.propertie in the container.
 The --props option gets passed on to the command line to start HSQLDB.